-•Sports/Athletics •Cheerleading •Drama/choir/band •Talent Show students can be removed from the "Loss of Privileges" list, by attending a Saturday School.
+• Dances (including prom and winter formal) • Sport/Athletics • ASB • Cheerleading • School spectator games & or activities •Drama/choir/band • Field trips •Talent Show students can be removed from the "Loss of Privileges" list, by attending a Saturday School.
 Students involved in sports will be allowed to practice, but WILL NOT be allowed to travel or participate in or be on the field, during games or be dismissed early from class.